-The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, revised September 19, 2007.
-12VAC 35-115: Rules and Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded or Operated by the Department of Behavioral Health and Developmental Services (formerly the Department of Mental Health, Mental Retardation and Substance Abuse Services).
+The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, revised October 8, 2014.
+12VAC 35-115: Rules and Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded or Operated by the Department of Behavioral Health and Developmental Services.

 - To be treated with dignity and respect

 - To be well informed about your service plan

 - To participate in the development of your service plan

 - To have an authorized representative make decisions for you

 - To be accompanied by a trusted person (or persons) when participating in services planning, assessments and evaluations

 - To make informed decisions about your service plan